1359, John ‘Knevit, Knyvet’ born in England, s/o 2955008. Sir John Knyvet & 2955009. Eleanor Basset.

 1398, John and Joan received a papal indult for a portable altar.

-4/28/1398, “John Aylesbury and John Knyvet state that they are the true heirs of heirs of Ralph Basset of Weldon, knight, as sons of his father's sisters.”
+1398, John Aylesbury and John Knyvet state that they are the true heirs of heirs of Ralph Basset of Weldon, knight, as sons of his father's sisters, as his supposed son and heir, Richard, is not his son at all, but that of Tybot Lowekyn.
 (S) UKNA.
+[See 1399.]

 9/29/1399, Imprisoned Richard II resigned as king of England.